gizmo/CarND-Vehicle-Detection/writeup.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to search using a sliding window with an overlap of 80% of the window in both x and y directions.
 I chose this higher overlap due to a desire to gather more overlapping bounding boxes to help strengthen the heatmap and labeling process.
-In addition, I employed the use of the following scales:  scales = (0.95, 1.0, 1.2, 1.5, 1.7, 2.0)
+In addition, I employed the use of the following scales:  scales = (0.85, 1.0, 1.2, 1.5, 1.7, 2.0)
-Initially I tried scaling way below 0.95 in the range of 0.3, 0.5, etc., but I found these introduced a lot of detection of false positives and so I ended up staying at ranges above 0.95.
-I had also experimented with scale values greater than 2.0 but I found these did not make much difference in the results and so I left them out.
+Initially I tried scaling way below 0.95 in the range of 0.3, 0.5, etc., but I found these introduced a lot of detection of false positives and so I ended up staying at ranges above 0.85.
+I had also experimented with scale values greater than 2.3 but I found these did not make much difference in the results and so I left them out.
+I increased the orient to 12 in order to obtain more features for training from the HOG features.
+The pixels_per_cell was left at 8 and I did not need to increase that.
+For the spatial bin I did experiment with (32, 32) but in the end I used (16, 16).

+During the search for cars the I restricted the search area in the y-range between 400 and 640 pixels.
+In particular the 0-400px range was excluded because we do not expect cars in that range.
+This helped to reduce the search time which was also important since I used an xy_overlap window of (0.8, 0.8) and so there were many overlapping windows which would increase the time to search.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched using all three channels of the YCrCb.
 I utilized HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

-![alt text][image4]
-![alt text][image4]
-![alt text][image4]
+For optimization I ran it using a LinearSVC classifier which was fit against the car and notcar datasets provided.
+Note that I augmented through duplication the set of car data from existing car data such the car set equaled the number of notcar set.
+I chose YCrCb as it seemed to perform well as mentioned earlier.
+This

 ---

 ### Video Implementation